Isospin dependence of nuclear EMC effect from global QCD analysis: Theoretical framework

 To further classify the off-shell distributions, we can decompose the functions into contributions reflecting the nature of the interactions between the remnants of the struck nucleon and the rest of the nucleus during the scattering process.
 To illustrate this, it is instructive to consider the formal expression for the twist-two PDF of a nucleon at rest~\cite{Jaffe:1983hp},

 where the state $|N(p) \rangle$ is a nucleon in the Lorentz scalar and vector fields generated by the rest of the nucleus, and $|S_k(p_k) \rangle$ are the intermediate (spectator) states with 4-momentum~$p_k$ and mass $m_k$ left when a quark is removed by the operator $\psi_+$~\cite{Jaffe:1983hp}.
+Note that since DIS at leading twist involves the imaginary part of the virtual Compton scattering amplitude, the spectator states are necessarily on-shell.
 The key features of the valence quark PDFs of the free nucleons can be readily understood in terms of the contribution from the lowest mass intermediate state, consisting of two valence quarks \mbox{($k=2$)}, with mass $m_2$ and three-momentum $\bm{p}_{2}$~\cite{Close:1988br}.
 For ground state baryons, the most likely momentum is zero, $\bm{p}_{2} = 0$, so the $\delta$-function in Eq.~(\ref{Eq.q}) will produce a peak in the $q(x)$ distribution from this lowest mass intermediate state at $x = 1 - m_2/M$.
 The gluon hyperfine interaction, which lifts the mass of a pair of quarks with spin-1 by roughly 200~MeV above that for a spin-0 pair, then naturally explains, for example, why the $d/u$ PDF ratio decreases rapidly as $x \to 1$.

 In a nucleus, the off-shell corrections are expected to be dominated by the shifts in $p^+$ and $p_2^+$ resulting from their interaction with the scalar and vector fields generated by the rest of the nucleus.
 In a simple effective hadronic model these interactions may be considered as generated by the exchange of isoscalar $\sigma$ and $\omega$ mesons and the isovector $\rho$ meson.
 Labeling the potentials felt by each quark due to the exchange of these mesons as $V_\sigma$, $V_\omega$ and $V_\rho$, the $\delta$-function in Eq.~(\ref{Eq.q}) now shifts the peak in the PDF by an amount proportional to $(V_\sigma \, + \, V_\omega \, + \, V_\rho)/M$.
 The isoscalar interactions depend only on the number of spectator nucleons, while the isovector term will depend on the third component of their isospin; for example, repulsive for a $d$-quark in a struck proton in $\tri$.